LLNL/HPC-Tutorials/posix/mutex_variables.md

 * Another thread acquires the mutex and repeats the process
 * Finally the mutex is destroyed

-When several threads compete for a mutex, the losers block at that call - an unblocking call is available with "trylock" instead of the "lock" call.
+When several threads compete for a mutex, the losers block at that call - a non-blocking call is available with "trylock" instead of the "lock" call.

 When protecting shared data, it is the programmer's responsibility to make sure every thread that needs to use a mutex does so.
 For example, if 4 threads are updating the same data, but only one uses a mutex, the data can still be corrupted.